caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 even so, it would obviate the benefits of running in the cloud.

-Instead we should seek to leverage the cloud offerings to satisfy our enterprise requirements, while enabling so-called cloud agility (ability to move between clouds and/or on-prem).
-To do so we need an enteprise architecture that can be served using PaaS offerings that are more or less homogenous across clouds.
+Instead we should seek to leverage the cloud offerings to satisfy our enterprise requirements, while keeping the cloud fungible, retaining ability to move between clouds and/or on-premises.
+To do so we need an enterprise architecture that can be served using PaaS offerings that are more or less homogeneous across clouds.

 Finally, the very nature of the cloud implies an architectural focus on scalability and a non-differentiation of service nodes.
 This is a fundamentally